mariomui/obsidianmd-templates/_template-saved-within-a-plugin-setting-tab/note-refactor-template.md

 # ---Startup Code

 > [!info] Place all meta data below this heading.
-> Because it lies outside of the Templater ecosystem, the normal commenting out using templater code does not work.
+> Because Note Refactor lies outside of the Templater ecosystem, the normal commenting out using templater code does not work.
+> Note Refactor does not have a commenting out system in its templating engine.

-See [[callouts-ala-obsidianmd]] for help with which callouts to use to help aid this note.
+See [[callouts,vis-ObsidianMD-app,]] for help with which callouts to use to help aid this note.

-This [[Library-note-dataum]] belongs to  list-of-note-templates,util-Templater-plugin,ad-finem-Note-Taking designed to template extracted content.
+This [[Library-datum-spec,ad-finem-Noteshippo-taxonomy,]] belongs to  list-of-note-templates,util-Templater-plugin,ad-finem-Note-Taking designed to template extracted content.
 #_todo/priority-low/to-extract/on-a-codelet/regarding-its-proper-place
 ```dataviewjs
 //toolboxes